Diploma Program Content

 CHEM3B – Lipid Metabolism

 The most up-to-date research on the role of fats in health and disease.
 Essential fatty acids and their derivates, digestion and absorption of fats and lipids, cholesterol and CVD fats in foods and the therapeutic use of fats and lipids.
-Instruction Manual and DVD: Lipid Metabolism by Paul Demeda, Text: Fats that Heal, Fats that Kill by Udo Erasmus.
+Instruction Manual and Audio: Lipid Metabolism by Paul Demeda.

 CLIN2 – Diet Psychology